 |Greater control over security

 |Cost-effective pricing model

 Microsoft showed up on the cloud scene a little later than AWS, but certainly made up for it by adapting its existing on-premises offerings (e.g. Windows Server, Office, SQL Server, SharePoint, Dynamics, etc.) for the cloud.

-Seven years since its initial launch, Azure is a strong competitor to AWS, providing businesses with a great range of features, robust open-source support, and straightforward integration with other Microsoft tools.
+Over a decade since its initial launch, Azure is a strong competitor to AWS, providing businesses with a great range of features, robust open-source support, and straightforward integration with other Microsoft tools.
 This makes it particularly well suited for Microsoft-centric organizations.

 As a Microsoft product, Azure no doubt benefits from user familiarity with the brand, which creates an immediate preference for Azure among loyal Microsoft customers.

 Users raised concerns surrounding the resiliency of critical services and the real-world impacts of these services being unavailable.
-Elsewhere, users also cited issues with technical support, training, and DevOps support as some primary pain-points when using the provider.
+Elsewhere, users also cited issues with commercial complexity and technical support as some primary pain-points when using the provider.

 As a latecomer to the cloud market, Google Cloud Platform (GCP) naturally offers a more limited range of services and doesn’t command the same global spread of data centers offered by AWS and Azure.

 It does, however, give customers a highly specialized service in three main streams: big data, machine learning, and analytics, with good scale and stable load balancing, as well as those famously low response times.